AdobeDocs/commerce-merchant-services.en/help/payment-services/configure-admin.md

    >
    >Your _[!UICONTROL Sandbox Merchant ID]_ and _[!UICONTROL Production Merchant ID]_ are auto-generated and present in their respectable fields when you have finished onboarding for the sandbox and/or production.
 Do not remove or change these IDs.

-1.For **Soft Descriptor** (custom values which show on customer transaction bank statements to delineate between stores/brands/catalogs) add your custom text (up to 22 characters) in the text field, replacing `Custom descriptor` or the existing value.
+1. For **Soft Descriptor** (custom values which show on customer transaction bank statements to delineate between stores/brands/catalogs) add your custom text (up to 22 characters) in the text field, replacing `Custom descriptor` or the existing value.
 1. Click **[!UICONTROL Save Config]** to save your changes.
 1. Navigate to **[!UICONTROL System]** > **[!UICONTROL Cache Management]**, and then click **[!UICONTROL Flush Cache]** to refresh all invalid caches.